secretstartups/handbook/product/internship/index.html.md

 title: Product Internship - Best Practices
 ---

-This document describes best practices for [interning for learning](/handbook/people-group/promotions-transfers/#internship-for-learning/) with Product.
+This document describes best practices for [internship for learning](/handbook/people-group/promotions-transfers/#internship-for-learning/) with Product.

 ## On this page